Beauty

 Wellness integration in beauty

-Skincare routines are getting a wellness makeover in 2025, according to Wagnås.
-“Skincare is increasingly blending with overall wellness, promoting not just skin health but mental and emotional well-being too,” she says.
+Skincare routines got a wellness makeover in 2025, according to Wagnås.
+“Skincare is increasingly blending with overall wellness, promoting not just skin health but mental and emotional well-being too,” she said.
 “Products like aromatherapy creams, lymphatic drainage tools, and mindfulness-oriented skincare routines are becoming more sought-after.”
-This trend is perfect for those integrating mindfulness into their morning routine, though the strictly results-driven crowd might find it a bit too laid-back, notes Wagnås.
+This trend was perfect for those integrating mindfulness into their morning routine, though the strictly results-driven crowd might find it a bit too laid-back, noted Wagnås.

-Syversen adds Actimood to our beauty lexicons for 2025.
+Syversen added Actimood to our beauty lexicons for 2025.
 It is a concept rooted in neuroscience, where skincare products are designed to enhance emotional well-being through their scents, ingredients, and textures.
-“Think soothing fragrance blends, calming formulations, and ingredients that actively reduce stress hormones in the skin,” she says.
-It’s a game-changer for those battling the daily grind, with Syversen noting that the trend suits everyone, “especially individuals dealing with stress, burnout, or skin sensitivity triggered by emotional factors.”
+“Think soothing fragrance blends, calming formulations, and ingredients that actively reduce stress hormones in the skin,” she said.
+It was a game-changer for those battling the daily grind, with Syversen noting that the trend suits everyone, “especially individuals dealing with stress, burnout, or skin sensitivity triggered by emotional factors.”

 7